 The entry of private operators in competition with the state-owned company Renfe Operadora will be definitive on December 14th.
 Two stakeholders, SCNF and ILSA, have already been selected.

-In order to reach this point, it has been necessary to approve a number of rules complementary to the directive of the European Parliament, as well as the definitive acceptance of this liberalisation, to be in line with the Fourth Railway Package.
+To reach this point, it has been necessary to approve several rules complementary to the directive of the European Parliament, as well as the definitive acceptance of this liberalisation, to be in line with the Fourth Railway Package.

 A key Royal Decree